 Woolworths Mobile Phone Plans Review

-Woolworths is a giant of the Australian grocery sector, and now it’s also proving to be a big challenger to the status quo in the mobile phone plan and SIM-Only landscape.
-Woolies relaunched its mobile phone business in 2015, piggybacking on the Telstra 4G Network to offer unrivalled coverage across Australia.
-The supermarket giant’s previous arrangement with Optus ceased in 2013 and it took a two-year hiatus from providing phone services.
+Just as Woolworths has made a name for itself as one of the giants of the Australian grocery sector, its mobile plan offshoot, Woolworths Mobile, is slowly becoming a big name among the smaller telcos.
+Woolworths relaunched its mobile phone business in 2015 as a Mobile Virtual Network Operator (MVNO) on the Telstra 4G and 3G network.
+The supermarket giant’s previous arrangement with Optus ceased in 2013, and the company then took a two-year hiatus from providing phone services.

 Compare Mobile Phone Plans